Apr 26, 2016

 Get Email & Text Alerts what's this?

 Community Transit budget documents are provided here to give easy access to important information about agency revenues, expenditures and financial status.

-You may review the 2014 Budget by downloading the document from the provided link.
 Previous years' financial documents are available below.

 Community Transit's primary funding comes from a voter-approved 0.9 percent sales tax within our service district.
 That’s 9 cents of every $10 taxable purchase that comes to Community Transit.

 Sales tax revenue usually accounts for 65 to 70 percent of Community Transit’s operating budget.
 Rider fares account for about 20-25 percent of the operating budget, and grants, advertising and interest make up the remainder of operating revenues.